betaflight/betaflight.com/docs/wiki/guides/current/Magnetometer.md

 ## Hardware and Connection

 Betaflight's build system must include `Magnetometers`, from the dropdown in the cloud build, or `-DUSE_MAG` for local builds, otherwise there will be no Mag support in the firmware.
-The Mag build option includes drivers for all supported Mgnetometers.
+The Mag build option includes drivers for all supported Magnetometers.

 Additionally, GPS firmware support should be included in the build, whether or not you use a GPS.